zacfilan/brimstone-recorder/README.md

 * Don't move the mouse unless the screen is actually ready for your next user action.

-    Outside of Brimstone, I am in the habit of wiggling the mouse around while I wait for the next screen to render.
+    Outside of Brimstone, I am in the habit of wiggling the mouse around while I wait for the next screen in the browser to render.
 I am easily bored. *Don't do this when recording in Brimstone.* Brimstone uses your movement of the mouse as an indication that the screen **is** ready for your next user action.

 ## FAQ
+1. How do I record scrolling?

+    As of 7/21/2021 only mouse wheel scrolling is recorded.
+Specfically, moving scrollbars with mousedown, mousemove, mouseup will not be interpreted as a scroll user input.

-1. Why can't I record a maximized tab?
+2. Why can't I record a maximized tab?

     Brimstone uses the [chrome.debugger](https://developer.chrome.com/docs/extensions/reference/debugger/) API, which injects a banner into the browser.
 You need to leave some space for it.